obestwalter/mau-mau/docs/implementation/remarks.md

 The assert in the `spam` function makes sure that the argument passed evaluates to `True` before moving on.
 The first call is o.k. but the second raises the exception and prints the message as part of the traceback.

 This is a good way to make sure that your program crashes early if the preconditions are not what you expect them.
-Like making sure there is a chair under your bottom before you make an attempt to sit down.
+It's like making sure there is a chair there before you sit down.
 Used with good measure this can safe you a lot of trouble - finding the good measure for usage of the assert statement in your code is an art and not a science.

 Look for uses of the assert statement in the code to get an idea how it might be used.

 ## Logging

-Python has a simple to use and convenient [logging module](https://docs.python.org/3.5/library/logging.html) included.
-There is no reason why beginners shouldn't learn using that right away in their programs instead of cluttering the code with calls to `print`.
-One immediate advantage is the possibility to use different [log levels](https://docs.python.org/3.5/library/logging.html) in the program and adjust the output when debugging problems (e.g. `logging.DEBUG` to see the full story while debugging and `logging.WARNING` when running thousands of simulations, where logging would slow us down).
+Python has an easy-to-use and convenient [logging module](https://docs.python.org/3.5/library/logging.html) included.
+There is no reason why beginners shouldn't learn to use that right away.
+This is better than cluttering the code with calls to `print`.
+With logging you have the possibility to use different [log levels](https://docs.python.org/3.5/library/logging.html) and adjust the output when debugging problems.
+You can set the level to `logging.DEBUG` to see the full story or even [disable](https://docs.python.org/2/library/logging.html#logging.disable) it when running thousands of simulations, where logging would slow the program down.

 We use a [simple format](https://docs.python.org/3.5/library/logging.html#logrecord-attributes) and the [convenience function](https://docs.python.org/3.5/library/logging.html#logging.basicConfig) to initialize the logger to write to the terminal with a certain level.